-The internet provides children and young people with access to a wide range of content, some of which is harmful.
+The internet provides children and young people with access to a wide-range of content, some of which is harmful.
 Extremists use the internet, including social media, to share their messages.
 The filtering systems used in our school blocks inappropriate content, including extremist content.

 We also filter out social media, such as Facebook.
-Searches and web addresses are monitored, and the ICT technicians will alert senior staff where there are concerns and prevent further access when new sites that are unblocked are found.
+Searches and web addresses are monitored and the teachers will alert the Headteacher where there are concerns and our IT technician will prevent further access when new sites that are unblocked are found.

-Where staff, students or visitors find unblocked extremist content they must report it to a senior member of staff.
+Where staff, students or visitors find unblocked extremist content they must report it to a the Headteacher.